This is a sponsored post

-Add the turmeric, honey, chilli, preserved lemons & stock powder, then cover with boiling water and simmer gently for 15 minutes, covered with a lid.
+Add the turmeric, sugar, chilli, preserved lemons & stock powder, then cover with boiling water and simmer gently for 15 minutes, covered with a lid.

 Add the olives and apricots, season with salt, and simmer for a further 10-15 minutes until the sweet potatoes are cooked through.
 You may need to add a little more water to create a thick sauce-like consistency.

 Stir through two thirds of the fresh herbs and the lemon juice, stir well, then divide between bowls and scatter with the remaining herbs and pine nuts.

 There are plenty of similarly quick and easy recipes in my new book, ‘Vegan in 15‘*.
 Hop over to Amazon for a look.
 Thanks for your support!

 And if you haven’t yet signed up, you can get a monthly roundup of all my recipes and giveaways delivered to your inbox absolutely free – just click here to subscribe to The Veg Space monthly newsletter.